ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_speed_filter.md

   ![](images/Navigation2_with_Speed_Filter/drawing_speed_mask.png){ width="500px" }
 </figure>

-Area “A” is filled with `25%` gray color, area “B” - with `50%` gray, that means that speed restriction will take `100% - 25% = 75%` in area “A” and `100% - 50% = 50%` in area “B” from maximum speed value allowed for this robot.
+Area "A" is filled with `25%` gray color, area "B" - with `50%` gray, that means that speed restriction will take `100% - 25% = 75%` in area "A" and `100% - 50% = 50%` in area "B" from maximum speed value allowed for this robot.
 We will use `scale` map mode with no thresholds.
 In this mode darker colors will have higher `OccupancyGrid` values.
-E.g. for area “B” with `50%` of gray `OccupancyGrid` data will be equal to `50`.
+E.g. for area "B" with `50%` of gray `OccupancyGrid` data will be equal to `50`.
 So in order to hit the target, we need to choose `base = 100.0` and `multiplier = -1.0`.
 This will reverse the scale `OccupancyGrid` values to a desired one.
 No thresholds (`free_thresh` `occupied_thresh`) were chosen for the convenience in the `yaml`  file: to have 1:1 full range conversion of lightness value from filter mask -> to speed restriction percent.

 !!! note